-Carpal Syndrome Tunnel: Can I claim compensation for repetitie strain injury which I developed at work?
+Carpal Tunnel Syndrome: Can I claim compensation for repetitive strain injury to my wrist which I developed at work?

 I informed my employer of the problems I was suffering, the Health and Safety Executive and Environmental Health Department, but despite this I do not believe reasonable adjustments to my work station and workload have taken place.